Electricity sector in France: Wind power

 Installed wind power in France was 17,391 MW at the end of 2020, representing 13% of the overall installed capacity of the country.
 The share of wind power was in average 8,78% of the electricity production during 2020 with a peak to 32,49% on 27 September 2020.The load factor is estimated at 25%.

 In 2020 electric energy from wind power in France is still only produced in onshore wind farms.
 However, wind farms are under construction and the first offshore wind farms might be connected to the grid in 2021.
 The government in its strategy for Energy and Climate expect to install 2.4 GW of offshore wind power by 2023.

 The tendering process to build France's first five offshore wind farms began on 25 January 2011 with four sites being awarded in 2012 (Fécamp, Courseulles-sur-Mer, Saint-Nazaire, Saint-Brieuc) and Dieppe/Le Tréport not being awarded because the electricity selling price was too high.
 The second round of bidding was awarded in 2014 to the Areva / GDF Suez Consortium for the construction of two wind farms (Yeu-Noirmoutier & Dieppe/Le Tréport) and a total installed capacity of 1 GW.
 Finally, a third round started in 2016 with the site of Dunkirk being awarded in 2019 the consortium EDF Energies Nouvelles, Innogy and Enbridge.

 Solar power

 France had 10571 MW of photovoltaics installed capacity in 2019, and generated 10,569 GWh.
 The European Union had a total installed capacity of 132,500 MW in 2019.
 France ranked 5th in terms of installed capacity after Spain (11,065 MW), UK (13,616 MW), Italy (22,666 MW) and Germany (45,784 MW).The average load factor is estimated at 13.7%.
 The government's target is to reach between 18,200 MW and 20,200 MW of installed capacity by 2023.

-France's largest solar park is the Cestas Solar Park near Bordeaux which has been commissioned the 1st December 2015 with a capacity of 300 MW.
-This solar park is owned by Neoen .The second largest completed solar park is the 115 MW Toul-Rosières Solar Park owned by EDF Renewables, a subsidiary of EDF Group.
+France's largest solar park is the Cestas Solar Park near Bordeaux, commissioned on 1 December 2015 with a capacity of 300 MW.
+This solar park is owned by Neoen.
+The second largest completed solar park is the 115 MW Toul-Rosières Solar Park owned by EDF Renewables, a subsidiary of EDF Group.